Pol-Identity Verification of Students Enrolled in Online Courses

 Secure Login and Password

 Each student has their own assigned User ID and student-generated password to log into learning management systems.
 The User ID is not a secure credential and may be displayed at various areas in the learning management system.
 The password used to enter the system is a secure credential.
 Access passwords may not be shared or given to anyone other than the user to whom they were assigned for any reason.
 All users of the University’s learning management systems are responsible for maintaining the security of passwords and any other access credentials assigned.
-The University provides information to its users, including students, regarding not sharing passwords and being held accountable for academic integrity.
-Syllabi and orientations include information for students to understand privacy and security for each distance education course and the University as a whole.
+The University provides information to its users, including students, regarding password security, academic integrity, privacy rights, and sensitive data security.

 Associated Fees with Verification of Student Identity